 Who is he: Real name William Adams; he is an American rapper, songwriter, entrepreneur, actor, DJ, record producer and philanthropist.
 Born in 1975, he is best known for being part of the Black Eyed Peas, managing and collaborating with Cheryl Cole and being one of the main judges on The Voice UK.

-Deafness: Will developed tinnitus in the early years of his life due to exposure to loud prolonged music.
-Tinnitus generates a constant ringing in the ear; once the nerves in the ear are damaged it is incurable.
-Having this condition can produce serious pain and the noise is said to be worse than chalk scraping on a blackboard.
+Deafness: Will developed tinnitus in the early years of his life due to exposure to loud, prolonged music.
+Tinnitus generates a constant ringing in the ear; once the nerves in the ear are damaged, it is incurable.
+This condition can produce serious pain, and the noise is worse than chalk scraping on a blackboard.
 People who suffer from this condition tend to surround themselves with noise all the time to make the ringing easier to ignore.

 Who is he: Thomas Edison is considered the most famous American Inventor of all time.
 Born in 1847, Edison is best known for inventing the light bulb, phonograph and Motion Picture.

 Biggest achievements: One of Edison’s most remarkable achievements is the invention of the lightbulb, which he ensured would light a home for hours.
-Secondly, he designed and developed the system of electric power to generate electricity to homes, businesses and factories – a crucial advancement in the Modern Industrialised World.
-Edison also produced the phonograph, which was used to created motion pictures.
-Edison worked on it for 52 years and it’s said that this was his favourite invention.
+Secondly, he designed and developed the system of electric power to generate electricity for homes, businesses and factories – a crucial advancement in the Modern Industrialised World.
+Edison also produced the phonograph, which was used to create motion pictures.
+Edison worked on it for 52 years, and it’s said that this was his favourite invention.

 Who is she: Helen Keller, born in 1880, was a Famous American educator, Political Activist and writer of twelve inspirational books.

 So… are you surprised?!
-These five people all lived with hearing loss to varying severities, and were all game-changers because of their genius.
+These five people all lived with hearing loss to varying severities and were all game-changers because of their genius.
 As we write this, in a well-lit room, Edison seems perfect proof that deafness is no barrier to changing the world.
-It is in how the individual nurtures their brain, curiosity and creativity that enables them to achieve great accomplishments in their life.
+How individuals nurture their brains, curiosity, and creativity enables them to achieve great accomplishments in life.